Craig Lowndes: 2018

 Lowndes continues to race in the Supercars Championship enduro rounds, co-driving in the Supercheap Auto backed 'wildcard' outfit.
 A program designed to support a young and upcoming driver to step up to the main game in the iconic Bathurst 1000 and lead in event.
 Previously the Sandown 500 but moving to Tailem Bend from 2025.
-Stepping in to the program in 2022, it has been the launching pad for previous team mates Declan Fraser, Zane Goddard, Cooper Murray and in 2025 Zach Bates.
+Stepping in to the program in 2022, it has been the launching pad for previous teammates Declan Fraser, Zane Goddard, Cooper Murray and in 2025 Zach Bates.
+In 2026, Lowndes Joined Team 18, in a wildcard with Bayley Hall.

 Off-road racing

 In 2010, Lowndes ventured off-road to compete in the Australasian Safari with a Holden Colorado at his disposal.
 He won the Rally Raid at his first attempt with a margin of over one hour back to second place.
 Former V8 Supercar team owner, Kees Weel was co-driver.
 Lowndes crashed out of the lead of the Safari the following year.